Tlapi/lambda-portal/README.md

 Run your Jobs effortlessly on AWS Lambda.
 You can even use Horizon, SQS workers or anything you ever wanted.
 All you need is just thin client running your queue worker for interaction.
 And all your jobs will be processed by Lambda Functions.

+# Prerequsities

+You need to have your Lambda ready.
+This package uses [bref/bref](https://github.com/brefphp/bref)

 # Usage

 ## Config